Solar Farm

 Satelite image of West Wratting showing the Solar Farm areas nearest the village.

-The blue area shown here is the newly added part, which belongs to the d’Abo’s estate; it looks like they’re selling up.
+The blue area shown here is the newly added part, which belongs to the d’Abo’s estate.

 An action group has been formed to protest against the Kingsway Solar Farm Project.
 There is now a great new Kingsway Solar Community Action‘ webpage, and they have useful flyers to inform you about objections to the solar farm.
 The manifesto for KSCA says: